callbellchat/callbell-public-docs/docs/bot/getting_started.md

 ![publish_bot](./assets/publish_bot.png)

 After clicking on the **Publish draft** button and confirming, your bot flow will be published; at the same time you'll need to **enable your bot** in order to make it available to your customers.
-You can do this by navigating back to the "Bots" section in the left sidebar and clicking on the **Enable bot** button:
+You can do this by navigating back to the "Bots" section in the right sidebar and clicking on the **Enable bot** button:

 ![enable_bot](./assets/enable_bot.png)